-- SBC includes a range of approaches that can, and should, be applied across FP programming not just demand - Investing in SBC increases effectiveness of clinical investments, services - Informed by local needs, necessary for achieving country priorities, often developed with community collaboration
+- 1. SBC approaches complement service delivery - SBC includes a range of approaches that can, and should, be applied across FP programming - not just demand - Investing in SBC increases effectiveness of clinical investments, services - Informed by local needs, necessary for achieving country priorities, often developed with community collaboration

-- SBC is rooted in global evidence and best practices - SBC has clear evidence of increasing successful outcomes in FP interventions - Strong SBC investments have been refined over 30 years based on high impact best practices - Local evidence/data is used to inform SBC programming; examples available from all regions
+- 2. SBC is rooted in global evidence and best practices - SBC has clear evidence of increasing successful outcomes in FP interventions - Strong SBC investments have been refined over 30 years based on high impact best practices - Local evidence/data is used to inform SBC programming; examples available from all regions